 However, from April 2017 I have begun a new role as Curator of Collections and Learning at The Red House in Aldeburgh (Britten-Pears Foundation).
 This is a truly unique and beautiful site linked to the world famous composer Benjamin Britten.
 It includes his house, his composition studio, his extensive library, a beautiful museum space, as well as over 5 acres of stunning gardens.
 My role is to bring the stories and collections to life, managing the collections and developing a new learning offer to engage with schools, families and young people.
 I have always been fascinated by how music can engage and inspire all ages, so the opportunity to use music, history, collections and heritage to inspire future generations is very exciting.
 I am currently developing a range of new KS1, 2 and 3 school sessions, leading a 0-5 Toddler music session (complete with guitar), developing externally funded projects with High School Students, creating family activities and resources and exploring how to enhance the use of the collections.
 We have also just been nominated for the Suffolk Museums of the Year Family Friendly Award.
 This is thanks to a wonderful summer where we have seen families and young people enjoying Benjamin Britten’s beautiful garden and learning about his life and music.
 It has been heart-warming to see the genuine enthusiasm and energy as families, many inter-generational, have enjoyed croquet, tennis, musical instruments and much more.

-It is a very exciting time to be working at the Red House and I look forward to welcoming the new wave of Leicester Museum students for placements here this year!
+It is a very exciting time to be working at the Red House and I look forward to welcoming the new wave of Leicester Museum Studies students for placements!